Blog by Railsware

 The main problem

-When several people are working on one matter without a clear design system or web application architecture, things get complicated.
+When several people are working on one matter without a clear design system architecture, things get complicated.
 And then, a day comes when you can’t find an asset you need, see a lot of duplicates, or can’t explain to a newcomer how and where to get a design asset.

 Here’s how our Figma looked before.
 As you can see, it was a pile of random files with vague names or without them at all, and a lot of trash files no one knew anything about.